How to Get the Top Wallets on Ethereum with The Graph

 graph deploy --studio nft-transfers

 After the initial sync finishes, Studio will display a GraphQL Playground.
-Copy the endpoint ending in /graphql
+Copy the endpoint ending in /graphql and test it with the pre-populated query.

 When to choose a subgraph